Flexible Differentiable Optimization via Model Transformations: Differentiating Convex Optimization Problems

-A major step towards integrating differentiable optimization into ML pipelines was presented in \cite{amos_optnet_2019,amos_differentiable_2019} for convex quadratic problems (QP).
+A major step towards integrating differentiable optimization into ML pipelines was presented in \citet{amos_optnet_2019,amos_differentiable_2019} for convex quadratic problems (QP).
 The considered optimization models are of the form:

-where $\lambda \in R^p$, $\mu \in R^m$ denote the dual variables associated with the inequality, equality constraints respectively.
-Unlike prior work, the solution map is differentiated with respect to all problem data $(A \in R^{m \times n}, b \in R^m, G \in R^{p \times n}, h \in R^p, Q\in R^{n \times n}, c \in R^n)$.
-In particular, differentiating the solution with respect to constraint coefficients opens new applications including learning the constraints of the convex problem along with solutions as illustrated in \cite{amos_differentiable_2019} on generic polytopes and Sudoku problems.
-The solution method consists in representing the solution process as solving a system of equations.
+where $\lambda \in \Reals^p$, $\mu \in \Reals^m$ denote the dual variables associated with the inequality and equality constraints, respectively.
+Unlike prior work, the solution map is differentiated with respect to all problem data $(A \in \Reals^{m \times n}, b \in \Reals^m, G \in \Reals^{p \times n}, h \in \Reals^p, Q\in \mathbb{S}^{n}_{+}, c \in \Reals^n)$.
+In particular, differentiating the solution with respect to constraint coefficients open new applications, including learning the constraints of the convex problem along with solutions as illustrated in \citet{amos_differentiable_2019} on generic polytopes and combinatorial problems.
+The differentiation method starts by representing the solution process as solving a system of equations.
 The solution can then be differentiated with respect to its parameters using implicit differentiation.
 In the case of QPs, the KKT conditions of the system fully describe the optimality conditions for a primal-dual solution:

 where $(\nabla L)$ represents the gradient of the Lagrangian, $(P_{eq})$ represents the primal feasibility of equality constraints and $(C)$ includes primal feasibility of inequality constraints, complementarity and dual feasibility for inequalities.
-A system of necessary equality constraints can be derived:
+A system of equality constraints can be derived to compute derivatives: